 In this Division and Divisions 2A to 2G —

-“Commission” means the Commission constituted otherwise than as a constituent authority;
+Commission means the Commission constituted otherwise than as a constituent authority;

-“industrial matter” does not include a matter in respect of which, subject to Division 3, a constituent authority has exclusive jurisdiction under this Act.
+industrial matter does not include a matter in respect of which, subject to Division 3, a constituent authority has exclusive jurisdiction under this Act.

 [Section 22A inserted by No. 94 of 1984 s.
 14; amended by No. 20 of 2002 s.
 121(1).]